Pythonyan3/PaymentService/README.md

 ## Points to make service better 😎

 1. 📄 Add pagination to responses of endpoints which possibly can return a lot of data (list of transactions endpoints);
+2. 🤪 Add custom error structs to make response error messages more readable;
 2. 🤓 According to most of data retrieving operations from DB used PK or FK a good way to add some indexes to it;
 3. 🧐 Usage of ORM can make work with entities in DB more simply.